This simple shrimp fried rice recipe is ready in 30 minutes. Serve it with a side of stir-fried green beans or my Chinese garlic cucumber salad.

-When I was growing up, shrimp and egg fried rice was a dish Mama Lin cooked occasionally to change our dinner routine.
+When I was growing up, shrimp fried rice was a dish Mama Lin cooked occasionally to change our dinner routine.
 She would stir fry rice and vegetables with tiny dried shrimp, bits of Chinese sausage, and small dried scallops if she was feeling fancy.
 All of those ingredients, while easy to find at a Chinese supermarket, aren’t quite as accessible for most of us.
 That’s why adapted my mom’s recipe and used fresh shrimp instead.
 This is a favorite around our house and is great served with a side of my Chinese garlic cucumber salad.

-COOKING NOTES FOR THE SHRIMP & EGG FRIED RICE
+TIPS FOR COOKING SHRIMP FRIED RICE

 - Why you shouldn’t use freshly cooked rice: Fried rice is usually a dish that you make to repurpose the leftover cooked rice from the day before.
 You want to avoid freshly cooked rice because it is still moist and steamy, which may yield fried rice with a mushy texture.
 However, if you forget about cooking rice the day before, here is a little trick that I use.
 I spread a layer freshly cooked rice onto large baking sheets and let the rice air out for about 1 to 2 hours.
 The grains of rice will dry out during this process.

 - Cooking the shrimp separately: Shrimp release moisture when you pan fry them.
 If you cook the shrimp with the vegetables, chances are, you’ll end up with some water at the bottom of your wok or pan.
 This could lead to mushier fried rice.